Sorry, you need to enable JavaScript to visit this website.

 5.1 Types of data

-Europ Assistance will process in particular:
+Europ Assistance process the following in particular:

-• Information about your pets;
+• Data about your animals;

-• Information about your home;
+• Data concerning your home;

-• Information on your movements and geolocation;
+• Data concerning your movements and geolocation;

 • Image and sound recording;